pubky/mainline/mainline-next/docs/roadmap.md

 Milestone 1 builds the IPv4 client in order: runtime and protocol, bootstrap and health recovery, low-level events, then high-level results.

-Estimates assume one experienced Rust/DHT engineer, extensive AI assistance, and reuse of existing code and tests.
-Milestone 1 totals 10-17 engineer-weeks;
-recalibrate after 1a.

-Ranges include production hardening, tests, docs, CI, review fixes, soak-test work, and integration into `main`.
-Elapsed soak and review waits are separate;
-an independent security audit is excluded.

 ## 1a.
 Core IPv4 Runtime and Protocol

-Estimated effort: 2-4 engineer-weeks.

 Build the client around a library-owned Mio reactor while keeping public futures and streams independent of any application async runtime.
 Include: